Medically reviewed by Drugs.com. Last updated on Dec 7, 2023.

 A finger dislocation is a joint injury in which the finger bones move apart or sideways so the ends of the bones are no longer aligned normally.
 Finger dislocations usually happen when the finger is bent backward beyond its normal limit of motion.

-The bones in the fingers are known by the medical terms phalanges and metacarpal bones.
-Every knuckle in the hands and fingers contains a joint between two of these bones, and any of these joints can be dislocated in an injury:
+The bones that make up the joints of the fingers are known by the medical terms phalanges and metacarpal bones.
+Any of these joints can be dislocated in an injury:

-Distal interphalangeal joints are in the finger knuckles closest to the fingernails.
+- Distal interphalangeal joints are in the finger joints closest to the fingernails.
 Most dislocations in these joints are caused by trauma, and there is often an open wound in the location of the dislocation.

-Metacarpophalangeal joints are in the knuckles, located where the hand joins to the fingers.
+- Metacarpophalangeal joints are in the knuckles, located where the fingers meet the rest of the hand.
 These joints connect the metacarpal bones in the palm with the first row of phalanges in the finger.
 Because these joints are very stable, metacarpophalangeal joint dislocations are less common than the other two types.
 When metacarpophalangeal dislocations do occur, they are usually dislocations of either the index finger or little finger (pinky).

 A dislocated finger is crooked, painful and swollen, and its surface skin may be cut, scraped or bruised.
 If a dislocated finger has been straightened on the playing field, it may feel abnormally loose, weak or unstable afterward.

-Your doctor will suspect that your finger is dislocated if it appears deformed.
+Your doctor will suspect that your finger is dislocated if it appears deformed after an injury.
 In some cases, your doctor may order an X-ray of the finger to look for a fracture.
 When a finger bone is pulled away from connected tendons, it is common for a fragment of bone to separate from the main bone and stay with the tendon, a condition known as an avulsion fracture.
+Such fractures commonly accompany finger dislocations.

 You can return to your sport once your dislocated finger has been realigned, your doctor has confirmed that the injured joint is stable and no bone is fractured, and your finger tenderness and swelling have improved.
 For a few weeks, you will need to wear a padded finger splint or buddy tape, which is used to strap the injured finger to an uninjured finger nearby for support.